Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Introduction

 Let us mention some related references.
 The decomposition of $\Pc_{2}(\R^d)$ into $\R^d \times \Pc_{2,0}(\R^d)$ can be found in \cite{gangbo2021finite}, where the authors define intrinsic viscosity solutions, a notion that is the closest to ours.
 Compared to \cite{gangbo2021finite} when defining second-order jets, we do not require the existence of derivatives at all directions but only an integral of these derivatives.
 Our second-order jets being larger, our definition is more stringent than the definition of intrinsic viscosity solutions in \cite{gangbo2021finite}, and any viscosity solution in our sense is an intrinsic viscosity solution in the sense of \cite{gangbo2021finite}.
 Note that \cite{gangbo2021finite} does not provide a comparison of the intrinsic viscosity solution for second-order equations and their main comparison result relies on lifting the functions of measures into functionals on an $L^2$ space and using the comparison of viscosity solutions on a Hilbert space.
 For the viscosity theory of PDEs on Hilbert space, we refer the readers to \cite{lions1988viscosity1,lions1989viscosity2,lions1989viscosity3,fabbri2017stochastic}.
-Viscosity solutions of first-order PDEs on the Wasserstein space have been studied in \cite{MR4604196,2023arXiv230804097M,soner2022viscosity,burzoni2020viscosity,MR4595996, cosso2021master,2023arXiv230604283B,2023arXiv230815174D}.
-It is worth noting that our formulation of the Fourier-Wasserstein metric, represented as $\rho_F$, as well as the variational function, symbolized as $\rho_{\sigma}$, drew significant inspiration from the concepts discussed in the first-order case in \cite{soner2022viscosity} and \cite{cosso2021master}, respectively.
-We should mention that another viscosity solution notion and a corresponding comparison result were given in \cite{2023arXiv230604283B} to analyze optimal transport problems, in which the PDEs are first-order in the measure and second-order in the space variable are stated on compact domains.
-The proof in this paper relies on lifting to a Hilbert space as described above and using Ishii's lemma developed for Hilbert spaces in \cite{lions1989viscosity3}.
-As shown in \cite{cox2021controlled}, second-order PDEs on the Wasserstein space are also related to measure-valued martingale optimization problems.
-Relying on the specific martingale structure, that paper manages to reduce the problem to finitely supported measures where the usual viscosity theory can be applied. \cite{cox2021controlled} proves a very general uniqueness results under a novel definition of viscosity solution which might not enjoy the stability property of viscosity solutions.
-PDEs on the Wasserstein space also appear in mean-field optimal stopping problems \cite{MR4604196,MR4613226,2023arXiv230709278P}.
+Viscosity solutions of first-order PDEs involving $D_{x\mu}$ have been studied in \cite{MR4604196,2023arXiv230804097M,soner2022viscosity,burzoni2020viscosity,MR4595996, cosso2021master,2023arXiv230815174D}.
+It is worth noting that our formulation of the Fourier-Wasserstein metric, represented as $\rho_F$, as well as the variational function, symbolized as $\rho_{\sigma}$, drew significant inspiration from the concepts discussed in the first-order case in \cite{soner2022viscosity} and \cite{cosso2021master}, respectively. { We should mention that the same idea of change of variable, $(x,\mu) \mapsto (I_d+x)_{\#} \mu $, and another notion of differentiability were adopted in \cite{2023arXiv230604283B}.
+There Bertucci proved a comparison principle for a class of equations where the Hamiltonian appears in the form of